 Information on the transfer of other types of course credit not outlined above can be found in other sections of this Catalog: Military credits: refer to the Veterans section under Undergraduate Admission Information.
 Technical credits: refer to the requirements for the Bachelor of Applied Science degree under Requirements for Undergraduate Degrees and Certificates.
 Transfer of final credits for degree completion: refer to the section on Final Credit Requirements Taken at Another University under Requirements for Undergraduate Degrees and Certificates.
 Graduate credits: refer to the section on Transfer Credit under Graduate Programs.
 Additional details regarding AP, IB and Military credit can be found in the section on Non-Traditional Credit under General Undergraduate Academic Policies.
-International Students To be considered for admission, students who have or will be seeking an F-1 international student visa must complete and submit the following items to the Colorado Mesa University International Programs & Services Office at 1100 North Avenue, Grand Junction CO 81501-3122.
-Students are encouraged to apply by May 1 for fall semester and by September 1 for spring semester: 1.
+International Students To be considered for admission, students who have or will be seeking an F-1 international student visa must complete and submit the following items to the Colorado Mesa University International Student Admissions and Programs Office at 1100 North Avenue, Grand Junction CO 81501-3122.
+Students are encouraged to apply by May 1 for fall semester and by September 1 for spring semester: - 1.
 International Student Application with \$30 non-refundable application fee; - 2.
-Proof of English proficiency (see below for details); - Official secondary school transcript (transcripts not issued in English must be accompanied by official English translations); - Official transcript(s) from all colleges or universities attended or an official copy of the professionally evaluated foreign transcript(s); - The CMU Notarized Statement(s) of Financial Support and official bank statement(s) showing proof of funds; - 6.
+Proof of English proficiency (see next for details); - Official secondary school transcript (transcripts not issued in English must be accompanied by official English translations): - Official transcript(s) from all colleges or universities attended or an official copy of the professionally evaluated foreign transcript(s); - 5.
+The CMU Notarized Statement(s) of Financial Support and official bank statement(s) showing proof of funds; - 6.
 Copy of ACT or SAT scores (if taken); - 7.
-For registration purposes, all international students are required to show evidence of medical insurance.
-Students who do not have proof of medical insurance will be required to purchase international student health insurance from an approved vendor; - 8.
+For registration purposes, all international students are required to maintain health insurance.
+Students who do not already have coverage will be enrolled in CMU's international student group insurance plan; - 8.
 For registration purposes, all international students are required to comply with the Colorado law regarding the measles, mumps and rubella immunizations.
 A Colorado Mesa University official immunization form must be completed and returned to the Registrar's Office.
 English Proficiency Requirements:

 Prospective international students who are seeking admission to Colorado Mesa University and whose primary language is not English, must provide documented evidence of the ability to read, write, speak, and understand the English language.
 This requirement may be fulfilled in one of the following ways: - Submission of TOEFL exam scores with a minimum average of 70 iBT/525 paper-based for undergraduate admission and 80 iBT/550 paper-based for graduate admission. - Submission of IELTS exam scores with a minimum of Band 6 for undergraduate admission and Band 7 for graduate admission. - Enroll and successfully complete our on-campus intensive English program, BridgePathways® at Colorado Mesa University.
 See page 33 for details. - 4.
-An international student who has been enrolled as a full-time student at a high school or a college or university in the United States may request - consideration of fulfillment of this requirement on an individual basis. - 5.
-Other evidence will be considered on an individual basis.
+An international student who has been enrolled as a full-time student at a high school, college or university in the United States may request consideration of fulfillment of this requirement on an individual basis.
+5. Other evidence will be considered on an individual basis.
 Proof of Financial Funds Information: